glycerine/rbook/README.md

 * goal: enable saving and pushing R plots to the minibook for display

+* approach: mini embeds R to capture commands and notice when plots are made so they can be saved to disk, saved in the archive, and their paths sent to the web client.
-* approach: minibook runs one websocket interface for R code to push code and graphics to.
-Along side it, minibook also runs a second websocket interface so that it uses to push to subscribed web browsers each new code/plot addition.
+   Simultanieously, mini also runs a websocket interface that it uses to push to subscribed web browsers each new code/plot addition for display.

-The websocket code for pushing code/graphics from R to a websocket is already written in rmq in Go.
-It just needs to be brought into minibook from rmq.

-The rmq server should return the path to the graph on disk, so that when we save our R session text file, it can refer to those graphs, and perhaps even view them again without having to regenerate them.

 The websocket code for browser clients already in the repo from the golang-reload-browser example.